Welfare Supplementary Payments

 - Changes to Housing Benefit

-Claimants may be eligible for more than one Welfare Supplementary Payment depending on their circumstances.
+You may be eligible for more than one Welfare Supplementary Payment depending on your circumstances.

 There is no need to apply for a Welfare Supplementary Payment.
 If you have lost benefit as a result of the welfare changes, the Department for Communities will contact you directly.